A fully-featured client to access your Cloud Storage provided by MEGA.

 ./gradlew --no-daemon assembleRelease

-Copy below generated libraries to root of MEGA code
+Copy the following generated libraries to the root of the MEGA codebase:

 implementation(files("../shared-release.aar"))